hienbui9999/CasperSDKInSwift/Docs/Help.md

 Base on the input, the folowing output is possible:

-- input: Hash(block_hash) with correct block_hash of a block, output: the state root hash of the block with the specific hash of the input
+- Input: Hash(block_hash) with correct block_hash of a block, Output: the state root hash of the block with the specific hash of the input

-- input: Hash(block_hash) with wrong block_hash or non-exist block_hash, output: the state root hash of the latest block
+- Input: Hash(block_hash) with wrong block_hash or non-exist block_hash, Output: the state root hash of the latest block

-- input: Height(block_height) with correct block_height, output: the state root hash of the block with the specific height of the input
+- Input: Height(block_height) with correct block_height, Output: the state root hash of the block with the specific height of the input

-- input: Height(block_height) with wrong block_height, such as the value is too big: Error is thrown of type: block not found.
+- Input: Height(block_height) with wrong block_height, such as the value is too big, Output: A block not found Error is thrown.

 #### 3. Method flow detail: